Code-Institute-Submissions/gitbush-milestone-1/README.md

 Tehnologies used in this project:

-* HTML- for markup.
+* HTML5- for markup.
-* CSS - for static styling.
+* CSS3 - for static styling.
 * Javascript and Jquery (https://jquery.com) - used for dropdown menu (although not needed for assessment)

-Frameworks used:
+* Font Awesome 5 - Icon elements
 * Bootstrap (https://getbootstrap.com/docs/3.3/) used for:
     - Repsonsive grid layout
     - Navbar & dropdown menu
     - Some button styles
+* Google Fonts
+    - "Lato" Font used on the site are provided from Google Fonts.

 Tools used in this project: